TheLobster1/framestack/README.md

   <li> Uploading Photos and videos </li>
   <li> Custom naming and descriptions </li>
   <li> Tagging uploaded content for organisation </li>
+  <li> Creating custom tags</li>
   <li> Albums to group your holidays and travels </li>
+  <li> Families that people can be a member of </li>
 </ul>

+## Technical details
+This application will use the thread pool to upload multiple files at once.
+Async and Await will be used for loading pictures and handling UI navigation.
+Locking will be used to prevent resetting various collections throughout the application.
+Asynchronous I/O will be used when submitting items to the database.
+The picture will be uploaded to the server, during which the user can continue to enter details for the picture.